greg4fun/katacoda-scenarios-1/docker-compose-introduction/step2.md

 ---
 # Before we begin:

-## quick docker recap
+## Quick docker recap

-Use all utilities which you learnt during dojo
+Using all utilities which you have learnt during previous docker dojo run 2 containers django + database (mysql) and connect one to another.

-Tip: build container with mounted volume and exposed port 8000
+For this training purpose I have created django Image in dockerhub:
 `docker run --name app -p 80:8000 greg4fun/django:katacoda`{{execute}}

 Access web and check stdout in our console